Picus-rex/SpaceInterferometerModel/README.md

 - Jan Siroky, Energocentrum PLUS, s.r.o.
 - Pavel Tomasko, student at Faculty of Electrical Engineering, CTU Prague and Institute of Chemical Technology, Prague.
 MIT License

-Adaptation of some functions for external disturbances provided by C. Dandumont.